bitcoinhodler/glacier/docs/_docs/setup/create-boot-usb.md

 It’s not important to check every single character when visually verifying a fingerprint.
 It’s sufficient to check the first 8 characters, last 8 characters, and a few somewhere in the middle.

+Technical details: Because you verified the checksum & checksum signature for this document in Section I, we are omitting the GPG verification of some other fingerprints in the protocol.
+For a detailed security analysis, see the  design document.

+You can verify this is the official Ubuntu fingerprint  here , or follow Ubuntu’s full verification process using this guide.

 6. Create the SETUP 1 BOOT USB.
   a.
 Windows44